 Since the introduction on no-fault divorce, there’s less negative energy surrounding the process, which can mean less emotional harm for dependents and other family members.

-At Weiner Law Group, Tanya Freeman and the experienced family law attorneys will guide clients on making the best choices when it comes to divorce.
+At Weiner Law Group, our the experienced family law attorneys will guide clients on making the best choices when it comes to divorce.
 We offer legal expertise and practical advice when filing for either fault or no-fault divorce.
 For more information or to arrange for a consultation, contact us online or call us at 973-403-1100.